OpenScraping/openscraping-lib-nodejs/README.md

 This is the **Node.js** version.
 A separate but similar **C#** library is located [here](https://github.com/Microsoft/openscraping-lib-csharp/).

-If you want to directly run an API server with both a test console UI and an HTTP API, please take a look at the [OpenScraping API Server](https://github.com/zmarty/openscraping-api-server-nodejs).
-The API server does **not** contain a crawler, it just runs rules against HTML sent in with an HTTP POST.

 ## Self-contained example
 First install the package using npm in your project: